H2-data/MA_Formulary_Evaluation/README.md

 <br>
 <br>

-- I standardized the data using the percent rank compisite score so the visuals look more balanced, but I wanted to mention some dosage price outliers here.
+- I standardized the data using the percent rank composite score so the visuals look more balanced, but I wanted to mention some dosage price outliers here.
 When using the raw numbers, it's clear that Kymriah, Yescarta, Breyanzi, Tecartus, Carvykti and Provenge are extreme outliers in terms of pricing.
 I pointed this out briefly in the Python outlier section, but I also wanted to reference it here.
 If a MA policy is being evaluated for formulary adjustment and it covers any of these medication, they should have increased priority for removal.

 <div align="center">